 Xylem and phloem are two types of vascular tissue in plants.

-In fact, even many biologists can’t tell you the difference.
-But it’s an important distinction to make, especially if you want to understand plant physiology on a deeper level.
+It’s an important distinction to make, especially if you want to understand plant physiology on a deeper level.

-In this blog post, we will discuss the differences between xylem and phloem, and why they are both important for plants.
+Today we will discuss the differences between xylem and phloem, and why they are both important for plants.

 Xylem carries water and dissolved minerals from the root up to the leaves, while phloem carries the sugar produced in photosynthesis from the leaves down to the rest of the plant.